puppetlabs/iac/_posts/2021-01-15-status-update.md

 - 1 in progress
 - 18 remaining

+## Introduction to PDKSync

+[Sheena][Sheena] has written a great blog post this week giving an [overview of PDKSync]({% link _docs/pdksync.md %}), an invaluable tool that we use a lot on the team!
+Definitely worth checking out, especially if you have many module repositories you want to bulk update.

 ## Networking Module Support

 We are closing out the PoC of an enhancement to the [Cisco IOS](https://github.com/puppetlabs/cisco_ios) module.